redrocket-ctf/redrocket_blog/_posts/2018-03-27-VolgaCTF-Forbidden.md

 The cryptography Python module uses the supplied IV as nonce in the Counter Mode AES.
 The code shows that the same IV/nonce was used for all encryptions!

-This is of course a very bad idea, and - as it turns out - two ciphertext/tag tuples together with their associated data is enough to forge authentication tags. *Note that these values are public in real encryption systems using GCM*.
+This is of course a very bad idea, and - as it turns out - two ciphertext/tag tuples together with their associated data is enough to forge authentication tags. *Note that all these values are public in real encryption systems using GCM*.

-The calculation of the authentication tag can be seen in this simple, very not confusing graph:
+The calculation of the authentication tag in GCM can be seen in this graph:

 ![m1](/assets/img/volga_gcm.png)

-In the Graph *H* ist the hash key calculated by the encryption of a zero block under the encryption key {% katex %} H = E_k(0) {% endkatex %}. {% katex %}Gmul_H(X){% endkatex %} denotes the multiplication with H in the Galois Field {% katex %}GF(2^{128}){% endkatex %}.
+*H* is the hash key calculated by the encryption of a zero block under the encryption key {% katex %} H = E_k(0) {% endkatex %}. {% katex %}Gmul_H(X){% endkatex %} denotes the multiplication with H in the Galois Field {% katex %}GF(2^{128}){% endkatex %}.

 To forge an authentication tag we employ the **forbidden attack**.
 The attack works if a nonce was illegally used multiple times (hence the name).
 It is described (a.o.) [here](https://www.nds.ruhr-uni-bochum.de/media/nds/veroeffentlichungen/2016/08/15/nonce-disrespect-woot.pdf).